fhildeb/lukso-node-guide/node-setup/README.md

 # EVM Validator Node

-This section provides a guide to setting up a LUKSO or other validator node in the home environment.
-It's recommended to choose a dedicated machine to run a node.
+This guide provides a detailed description on how to set up a validator node for EVM Proof of Stake blockchains in the home environment.

 1. Hardware and Build Process
 2. BIOS Settings and Ubuntu Installation